Update June 7, 2014

 And finally, with the full 4:3 aspect ratio of the Micro Four Thirds sensor and a resolution of 4608×3456, I had extra pixels to play with, particularly in the vertical direction, even when cutting the video as a 4K sequence.
 This allowed me to animate the position of the frames to give the appearance that the camera was craning up throughout the shot.

 The 720p Vimeo version of the final video is embedded here.
 You can also download the full 4096 x 2160 4K version in .mp4 format.
-It looks pretty stunning on my Retina MacBook and even better on my Ultra HD monitor: 4K time-lapse video: NYC Marathon 2013
+It looks pretty stunning on my Retina MacBook Pro: 4K time-lapse video: NYC Marathon 2013